conan-io/docs/integrations/build_system/msbuild.rst

 |visual_logo| MSBuild (Visual Studio)
 =====================================

-If you are using CMake to generate your Visual Studio projects, this is not the right section, go to :ref:`cmake_integration` instead.
+If you are using CMake to generate your Visual Studio projects, this is not the right section, go to :ref:`cmake` instead.
 This section is about native integration with Microsoft MSBuild, using properties files.

 Conan can be integrated with **MSBuild** natively, the build system of Visual Studio in different ways: